MuhibNayem/AIra/README.md

 - `npm test` (placeholder script – customise for your project).
 - `node src/index.js --ask "self-check"` – quick smoke test of the agent.
 - Add targeted unit tests in `tests/` when introducing new functionality.

+### Diagnostics

+- `aira --check` – run a read-only dependency audit anywhere (detects Ollama, confirms the default model, writes a report to `reports/onboarding-report.txt`).
+- `aira --check --fix` – attempt automatic remediation (pull the default model, execute `aira --ask "self-check"`); add `--skip-pull`, `--skip-self-check`, or `--no-report` to tailor the behaviour.
+- Append `--no-check` (or set `AIRA_NO_STARTUP_CHECK=1`) to bypass the automatic preflight when launching the interactive CLI once you already manage the required environment variables yourself.
+- Use `--report <path>` to direct the diagnostic log to a custom location for sharing with your team.

 ## License